english deutsch KILIAN FOERSTER

 For more than five years now, the war in Eastern Ukraine between the Ukrainian army and Russian-backed militias in the occupied territory has continued.

-In contrast to other wars and conflicts, the frontline in Eastern Ukraine is not an insurmountable frontier, but at five checkpoints up to 40,000 people from the border regions change sides every day.
+In contrast to other wars and conflicts, the frontline in Eastern Ukraine is not an insurmountable frontier, but at six checkpoints up to 40,000 people from the border regions change sides every day.

 Since this war has also been a media war since its beginning massively using propaganda and allegations, the communication and respective reporting of both sides warrants special attention in this war.